 Lots of mushrooms could be used, but it's the perfect place for mild mushrooms, or if you need an outlet for some of the trim from a big haul.
 Using expensive, treasured shrooms like morels would be out of place as you won't taste them at all.
 My advice is to keep with the poverty theme and use cheap shrooms here.

 The campion (or your choice of greens, are added only at the end, and given just enough heat to wilt them.
 Other greens, like spinach or nettles, could be cooked for longer, but campion will start to dissolve into the broth a bit like dock would if it's boiled or continually cooked.

-Spring Mushroom Meatball Soup with Herbs
+Mushroom Meatball Soup with Greens

 Meatballs (or use 1 lb of your favorite recipe)